blackwhitehere/acme-portal/docs/index.md

 ## Overview

-ACME Portal is a comprehensive VS Code extension that provides a user interface for managing Python flow deployments via the acme-portal-sdk.
-It integrates seamlessly into your VS Code workspace to streamline flow development, deployment, and environment management workflows.
+ACME Portal is a VS Code extension that provides a user interface for managing Python flow deployments for a project utilizing `acme-portal-sdk`.

 ## Key Features